YeoLab/eCLIP/README.md

 - (chromosome 19 only) STAR index directory
 - (repbase) STAR index directory
 - (barcodes) FASTA file containing barcodes for demultiplexing reads (for single-end, use "a_adapters.fasta")
+- (chrom sizes) chrom.sizes file (tabbed file containing chromosome name and length, can be downloaded from UCSC)

 Execute the analysis using the provided example YAML file pointing to the appropriate bundled example files
 ```